+Another way to extend the life of your electric car is to take care when charging in the heat.
 The Lithium-Ion batteries in your EV will discharge the chemical energy when they are overheated.
 This means that you should slowly charge your vehicle when it is hot outside and top it off a little more than usual to offset any energy losses from heat dissipation.
-Because the charging process itself generates heat energy, it can boil off the electrolyte solution and reduce battery life.

 Deep-cycling your battery will also reduce its lifespan.
 When you let your battery drain too far, it can disrupt the internal chemical balance.

-The battery will discharge energy on its own every day and go flat if it is sitting in storage for long periods of time.
-The best way to prevent draining the battery is to keep the car plugged in while only charging the battery up to 50 percent.
+The battery will discharge energy on its own every day and go flat if it is sitting in storage for very long periods of time.
+The best way to prevent draining the battery is to store the car’s battery up to 50 percent.
 This way, the battery will never be overloaded or deep-cycled.
 When you return, you can charge the battery 90 percent and return to your usual routine.

 About the Author: Guest writer AnnaBeth Rouse is a keen technical environmental journalist, and we are very grateful for her taking the time to research an write these helpful informative pieces.